thetejasmagade/thetejasmagade/README.md

 ## I'm Web Developer/ Great Programmer / Content Writer / Linux Lover / Investor in Stock Market
 ### I love to write Code ❤️

-My name is Tejas Magade and I am learning in the Second Year of IT engineering.
+My name is Tejas Magade and I am learning in the Third Year of IT engineering.
 I love to code and especially I am very passionate about web development.
 I learned all the basics of web development and now I am learning the Django framework and Android development.
 I also know the C, Python, and Java programming languages.
 And I also love to explore new programming languages.
 From my web development knowledge, I developed my own blogging website, 2 clients business websites, and I am also working on some new projects.

 :chart: With that, I am really interested in Stock Market. :chart: